-What can be traced back as SCI’s first class only had 13 students in it. in October 1901, students from around the country enrolled in the Training School for Children’s Librarians within the Carnegie Library of Pittsburgh, the country’s only program with a sole focus on children.
+SCI’s first recorded class only had 13 students in it.
+In October 1901, students from around the country enrolled in the Training School for Children’s Librarians within the Carnegie Library of Pittsburgh, the country’s only program with a sole focus on children.
 The school then transformed into the Carnegie Library School in 1916.

 Further strengthening its information science roots, Pitt developed the 36-credit Master of Science in Information Science program in 1974.
 Noticing the growing demand for information science professionals, then-Dean Thomas Galvin initiated the bachelor’s degree in information science in 1979.
 By fall 1981, the program had 140 students.